buddycloud/buddycloud.com/slate/source/includes/_channels.md

 #Channels

-A channel is a group of nodes.
+Channels help you group together similar content in nodes in a way that is easily understandable to your users.
+This content is grouped into nodes.
+A node is simply a stream of events.

-Each node contains a feed of items with similarly structured content.
+An example: The channel `juliet@capulet.lit` contains nodes for each type of information that `juliet` wants to share.
+When `romeo@montague.lit` follows the channel `juliet@capulet.lit` a subscription is created for `juliet@capulet.lit` nodes:

-For example:
+* `posts` node (the serialization `juliet@capulet.lit`'s of social activities ()
--the `posts` node contains a feed of activity-stream items.
+* `status` node (a text string describing `juliet@capulet.lit`'s mood)
--The `status` node contains a single entry:  your current mood.
+* `music-i-liked` (a hypothetical (activity stream)[http://activitystrea.ms/specs/json/1.0/] of music `juliet@capulet.lit` liked)

-Channels (and their nodes) share a common set of followers, publishers and metadata.
+Together these nodes are described as the `juliet@capulet.lit` channel and share a common set of followers, publishers and metadata.

-Each channel is preconfigured with a group of default nodes:
+Your application can use default channel nodes or define new channel nodes with new content types.
+To make things easier for you, each channel is preconfigured with a group of default nodes:
 * `posts`
 * `status`
 * `geoloc-past`